Description

 Tried: Run strings on the PDF instead of exiftool to look for the flag.

-strings prints printable sequences from the raw binary and can show XMP metadata if it happens to be in plain text, but it dumps thousands of unformatted lines and may truncate or misalign multi-line fields. exiftool parses the PDF structure properly and labels every field, making it far easier to spot the anomalous value without grepping through noise.
+strings prints printable sequences from the raw binary and will show XMP metadata when it happens to be plain text, but it dumps thousands of unformatted lines and can truncate or misalign multi-line fields. exiftool parses the PDF structure and labels every field, which makes the anomalous value easy to spot without grepping through noise.

 Learn more